 Roy posts a separate batch of columns arguing that Obamacare will cause doctors to refuse new Medicare patients.
 (We fought about this on Twitter.
 Roy added a supporting link, but hasn’t addressed the underlying problems.)

 Consider this one: “In New Hampshire, Obamacare to Cause 20% of Doctors to Stop Accepting Medicare Patients.”
-This piece is based on a new physicians’ survey, which Roy describes as
+This piece is based on a new physicians’ survey by the Physicians’ Foundation, which Roy describes as

 … one of the largest physician surveys ever conducted in the United States, with 13,575 respondents.
 They asked physicians a broad range of questions, including several about their views on Obamacare.
 41 percent of New Hampshire physicians said that the Affordable Care Act made them “less positive about the direction and future of healthcare in America.”
 Only 24 percent said it made them feel more positive.